eldorplus/react-hello-world/README.md

 - would run efficiently in production.

 Finally, please make notes on all of this stuff so we can go through it together.

+#### Day 2
+1) update it so that visibility only changes after every 3 clicks.

+Eg:

+- click, click, click -> visible
+- click, click, click -> hidden

+2) think about other areas of the code or workflow that you'd need to consider if you were deploying this to production

+3) add some more to the Rationale section that cover things like tools or workflows you chose to use

 ## Rationale